10 Best Remote Desktop Software (2026)

 Permission and role based access

-By using the Remote Desktop Software, anyone can access remote server’s desktop, hence the files and documents saved on them can also be misused.
+By using the Remote Desktop Software, anyone can access remote server’s desktop, so the files and documents saved on them can also be misused.

 That’s why you should look for an RDS with limited and role based access so only authorized persons can use them.